yunuskorkmaz/docs.tr-tr/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

 ## <a name="errors-and-warnings"></a>Hatalar ve Uyarılar

-Kullanıldıklarında aşağıdaki hata iletilerinden artık kullanılmayan türler ve üyeler oluşturur.
-Unutmayın <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> türün kendisine eski değil.
+Kullanılmayan türler ve Üyeler, kullanıldıkları zaman aşağıdaki hata iletilerini oluşturur. <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> Türün kendisinin eski olmadığına unutmayın.

 Derleme zamanı uyarısı:

 `warning CS0618: '<API Name>' is obsolete: 'This method is obsolete and will be removed in a future release of the .NET Framework.
 Please use <suggested alternate API>.
 See <link> for more information.'`

-Çalışma zamanı özel durum:
+Çalışma zamanı özel durumu:

 <xref:System.NotSupportedException>: `This method uses CAS policy, which has been obsoleted by the .NET Framework.
 In order to enable CAS policy for compatibility reasons, please use the <NetFx40_LegacySecurityPolicy> configuration switch.
 Please see <link> for more information.`

 <a name="migration"></a>

-## <a name="migration-replacement-for-obsolete-calls"></a>Geçişi: Eski çağrıları için değiştirme
+## <a name="migration-replacement-for-obsolete-calls"></a>Geçiş Eski çağrılar için değiştirme

-### <a name="determining-an-assemblys-trust-level"></a>Bir derlemenin güven düzeyine belirleme
+### <a name="determining-an-assemblys-trust-level"></a>Derlemenin güven düzeyini belirleme

-CAS ilkesini genellikle bir derlemenin belirlemek için kullanılan veya uygulama etki alanının izin kümesi vermek ya da güven düzeyi. .NET Framework 4 güvenlik ilkesi çözmek zorunda değildir aşağıdaki kullanışlı özellikler sunar:
+CAS ilkesi, genellikle bir derlemenin veya uygulama etki alanının izin verme kümesini veya güven düzeyini belirlemede kullanılır. .NET Framework 4, güvenlik ilkesini çözümlemek zorunda olmayan aşağıdaki yararlı özellikleri sunar:

 - <xref:System.Reflection.Assembly.PermissionSet%2A?displayProperty=nameWithType>